The terms we'll use to describe your website

 If you are having trouble with software, the issue could be local to you - meaning the issue is happening either on your computer or network.
 If an issue is local it may mean that people on other systems are unable to recreate what you are experiencing.

 This refers to the menu at the top of your window, on both the front end and the back end.

 A meta keyword is a list of the most important themes in your page, included in the meta data for that page.

-We'll often use this term to describe adding information or content to your website.
+This term describes adding information or content to your website.

-The Artlogic sales and presentation app which can be downloaded here.
+The Artlogic sales and presentation app.
+This is only available as part of our database package.
+It can be downloaded here.

 This is a list of all the pages on your website, and therefore all the URLs your website contains.